TalShor/Numenos_ex/README.md

 1. Some interactions are common between most samples
 2. Huge flactuation in percentages between samples for the same genes
+3. The V / J pair IGKV1-39 / IGKJ3 might have some significance for differentiating between Pre-medication and On-medication

 ### Requirements
 numpy, pandas, scipy, matplotlib, seaborn,